dakkusingh/docker_drupal_redis_sentinel/README.md

 # Docker Drupal Redis Sentinel
-At the very least, installing and running “redis” seem to be enough to run Drupal with it - but sometimes you want to scale Redis for HA.
+Installing and running “redis” seem to be enough to run Drupal with it - but sometimes you want to scale Redis for HA.

 Tool named “redis-sentinel” provides “redis” services such as:
 * *Monitoring*: It can check master or slave services whether is working correctly and healthy or not.